alsehibanis/alsehibanis.github.io/_posts/2019-07-30-Starbucks-Challenge.markdown

 ### Problem Statement

-This project aims to build a supervised learning model that predicts whether a customer will be influnced by a BOGO, or discount offers.
+This project aims to build a supervised learning model that predicts whether a customer will be influenced by a BOGO, or discount offers.
 The methodology of this project is as follows:
-1. Evaluate three supervised learning models to predict whether a customer will be influnced by an offer or not.
-The evaluation will be based on the acuuracy and f-score results.
+1. Evaluate three supervised learning models to predict whether a customer will be influenced by an offer or not.
+The evaluation will be based on the accuracy and f-score results.
 The three models are:
     a.
-Descision Trees
+Decision Trees
     b.
 Forests
     c.
 Ada Boost
 2. Evaluate whether a subset of the data can be used to train the above models.
 As this might be useful when the data size grows in the future.
-3. Fine-tune the best of the above models to find better parameters that will imporve the accuracy and f-score resutls.
+3. Fine-tune the best of the above models to find better parameters that will improve the accuracy and f-score results.
-4. Highlight and discuss the most important features that are used by the choosen model
+4. Highlight and discuss the most important features that are used by the chosen model

 ### Metrics
-The evaluation of the different supervised learners will be based on the accuracy and fscore.
+The evaluation of the different supervised learners will be based on the accuracy and f-score.
 Accuracy by it self is not a good metric to evaluate models except when the values of false positive and false negatives are almost same.
-Therefore, we will consider the fscore since the fscore is a weighted average of Precision and Recall. [(reference)](https://blog.exsilio.com/all/accuracy-precision-recall-f1-score-interpretation-of-performance-measures/)
+Therefore, we will consider the f-score since the f-score is a weighted average of Precision and Recall. [(reference)](https://blog.exsilio.com/all/accuracy-precision-recall-f1-score-interpretation-of-performance-measures/)

 ### Data Sets